cloudmesh-community/case/README.md

 **Figure 1:** Prototype 1

 ![Prototype 2](images/prototype2.jpg)

 **Figure 2:** Prototype 2

 ## Future work
+We will continue to work on the current design, but it is nearing completion, and we have a few more related projects for the future:

-19 inch rack for 40 nodes via bitscope, <https://www.festi.info/boxes.py/Rack19Box>
+* 19 inch rack for 40 nodes via bitscope, <https://www.festi.info/boxes.py/Rack19Box>

-shelf for 5 node clusters.
+* Shelf for 5 Pi cases.

+COMMENT: Should I add more here?

 ## Refernces